Kentucky Route 55: Shelby County through Carroll County

+Alternatively, the business district within city limits of Shelbyville provides an alternative to taking the bypass.
+Running concurrently with US60 East (US60East; Main Sreet; KY Route 55 North) through Shelbyville, KY Route 55X can be picked up just a few miles later and just a mile or so south of the terminus of the KY 55 Bypass.

 In Henry County, KY 55 enters the city of Eminence and forms a concurrency with KY 22 for 0.1 mi.
 It continues north out of town and forms a concurrency with US 421 3 mi north of KY 22.
 After passing by Henry County High School and traveling through New Castle, US 421 and KY 55 split in Campbellsburg.
 Roughly 2.5 mi north of US 421, KY 55 passes over Interstate 71 and enters into Trimble County, where it travels for a short distance.
 The route intersects KY 316 at its eastern terminus and continues northward into Carroll County just over 1 mi from the Trimble County-Henry County line.

 In Carroll County, KY 55 curves toward the northeast, passing KY 549 and KY 389 in rural sections of the county.
 After the intersection with KY 389, the route turns toward the northwest and travels along the Kentucky River on the east, with mainly woods on the west.
 As it nears Presntonville, KY 55 turns toward the west, then northeast, then north at New Castle Pike.
 In Prestonville, it passes by a few homes before it ends at an intersection with US 42/KY 36, just west of the Kentucky River and south of the Ohio River.
 The entire route remains two-lanes throughout Henry, Trimble, and Carroll counties.